SHREYAS0712/E-commerce/README.md

 ## E-commerce Application with MERN Stack and PayPal Integration
 This is a E-commerce application developed using the MERN stack (MongoDB, Express.js, React, Node.js).
 The application allows users to browse products, manage their shopping cart, and complete purchases through integrated PayPal payment functionality.
-Key features include:

 ### Key Features: